lnbglondon/contracts/README.txt

-Readme
+ERC-20 Token Contract

-This is the code repository for the ERC-20 token contract with burn and mint features.
-The contract has been deployed to the Binance Smart Chain (BSC) at address: 0xbf05c4023e735adb912e2cc34c0f391702efec34.
+This is a smart contract for an ERC-20 token with burn and mint features.
+The contract has been deployed to the Binance Smart Chain (BSC) at address 0xbf05c4023e735adb912e2cc34c0f391702efec34.

-Code Structure
+Features

-The contract is written in Solidity and consists of the following files:
+The ERC-20 token contract at 0xbf05c4023e735adb912e2cc34c0f391702efec34 has the following features:

-contracts/MyToken.sol: contains the main ERC-20 token contract with burn and mint functionality. scripts/deploy.js: contains the deployment script for the contract.
-Prerequisites
-To run this contract, you will need the following software installed on your computer:

-Node.js (v12.0.0 or higher)
-Hardhat (v2.0.0 or higher)
-BSC node URL
-Private key for the deployer account
+*ERC-20 compatibility
+*Burn functionality: allows token holders to burn their tokens, thereby reducing the total supply *Mint functionality: allows the contract owner to mint new tokens, thereby increasing the total supply

 Usage
-To deploy this contract on the Binance Smart Chain, you can follow the steps mentioned in the Usage section of the ERC-20 Token Contract's README.

-License
+*This contract can be used as any other ERC-20 token.
+You can interact with the contract using any BSC wallet that supports ERC-20 tokens.
+You can view the contract's source code and transaction history on BscScan.

+*License*
-This ERC-20 token contract is licensed under the MIT License.
+**This ERC-20 token contract is licensed under the MIT License.